Topical Peppermint Oil for Hair Loss: Increases IGF-1, Reduces Inflammation – nicehair.org

 Mixing Minoxidil with peppermint oil

 To get even better results, try buying a liquid Minoxidil solution, like a cheap Kirkland 5% Minoxidil product and add 10ml peppermint oil to the bottle.
 Minoxidil increases the growth factor VEGF, which keeps the hair in the growth phase longer.
-It’s also though to open potassium ion channels, which seems to increase hair growth further.
+It’s also thought to open potassium ion channels, which seems to increase hair growth further.

 If you’re going to use a peppermint oil treatment you’ll get much better results if you use it in combination with Minoxidil.